-He explained the Word of God is clear about false prophecy, there is no place in the Body for prophesy based on anything but what God said.
+He explained the Word of God is clear about false prophecy, there is no place in the Body for prophecy based on anything but God’s words.
 I figured he was gonna prepare the field, plant the seeds of belief before he “prophesied.”

 A clever man, this British prophet – I had to chuckle inside.
 He returned the bible to the front row and addressed the Auditorium with a simple message.

 “Sorry Mates, God didn’t tell me to say anything to you.”

 He left the stage as an audible disappointment filled the place.
 Me, I was impressed and a little in shock.
 Something told me this guy might be the real deal.

 He hung around for a couple of days and prophesied to various individuals he ran into on campus.
 The next day, I ran into him.
 I was crossing the field between the Library and main chapel on campus when he stopped me.